Skip to content

 Harmonic Oscillator via the potential

-The force driving the oscillation is given by \(F=−kx\).
+The force driving of the oscillation is given by \(F=−kx\).
 It is a conservative force, and the potential associated with it is the harmonic potential:

 \[ F = -k x \rightarrow V(x) = -\int_{x_{ref}}^x -kx' dx' \Rightarrow V(x) = \frac{1}{2}k x^2 \]